kirill-markin/chrome-auto-image-blocker/README.md

 1. Clone the repository
 2. Load as unpacked extension in Chrome's developer mode
 3. Or install from the Chrome Web Store (if published)

+## Packaging for Chrome Web Store
+To package the extension for submission to the Chrome Web Store:
+1. Run the packaging script: `./scripts/package.sh`
+2. The script will create a `dist/extension.zip` file containing all necessary files
+3. Upload this ZIP file to the Chrome Web Store Developer Dashboard

 ## How to Use
 1. Click the extension icon in your Chrome toolbar to toggle images on or off